Enclavet/knative-local-registry/README.md

 # Local container registry for Knative

+TL;DR:

+ * It's convenient to have a local Docker registry.
+ * Knative won't work with typical such Kubernetes addons.
+ * This repository has a tested setup.
+ * Prefer TLS validation over `--insecure-registry`, for security.

+## Why local

 With a local Docker registry, Knative can be portable between private and public clouds.

 You might also get faster builds, avoiding round trips over public network.